MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

 ### Setup Private Endpoints

-As the environment is locked to public access, you need to first log into the Azure Portal on your local browser and connect to the bastion host virtual machine to be able to access the required Azure services using private endpoints:
+As the environment is locked to public access, you need to first log into the Azure portal on your local browser and connect to the bastion host virtual machine to be able to access the required Azure services using private endpoints:

 1. On the resource group _`[DMLZprefix]`_`-dev-bastion` click on _`[DMLZprefix]`_`-dev-vm001`.